galaxyproject/training-material/Proteomics/workflows/ntails/README.md

 ## Customizing the Workflow

 - *Running the workflow on a non-prefractionated sample:* Simply use only one file as an input.
 - *Running the workflow on a double dimethyl labeling (only light and heavy labeling):* remove the third `MSGFPlusAdapter` :wrench: and the following `PeptideIndexer` :wrench: .
-Make sure that the mass changes are correctly given in the `MSGFPlusAdapter` :wrench: .
+Make sure that the mass changes are correctly given in the `MSGFPlusAdapter` :wrench: and in the `FeatureFinderMultiplex` :wrench: .

 ## Citation